BEST RESISTANCE BAND CHEST WORKOUT

 As you may have heard me say before, arm adduction is necessary to get your chest muscles as thick as they can be.

-Anchor the band low and a few degrees to the side.
+Starting position is standing with the anchor point to one side of you (the side you will be working).
+Loop band low and a few degrees to the side.
 From a starting position similar to that of a one-arm shrug, contract the pec to draw your arm up and in toward the midline.

 The hand doesn’t need to come all the way across the body.
 The biceps simply needs to get closer to the midline of the chest, which is exactly what happens under the resistance of the band in the Cavaliere crossover.

-By now you should know how valuable bands can be for muscle growth for the chest.
+After trying this sample resistance band chest routine, you should know how valuable bands can be for muscle growth and chest strength development.

-If you’re looking for a program that shows you how to use every tool in the arsenal for muscle growth, I’ve got you covered.
+If you’re looking for a strength training routine that shows you how to use every tool in the arsenal for muscle growth, I’ve got you covered.

 See which of our ATHLEAN-X programs best fits your goals.